-Unguided Alaskan Caribou Hunts are some of the most sought after hunts in Alaska.
+Unguided Caribou Hunting is some of the most sought after hunts in Alaska.
 There are important considerations on these hunts due to the weather and terrain that hunters should expect to encounter.
 These hunts are conducted mostly by spot-and-stalk tactics.
-The hunts are fly-in “Spike Camp/Base Camp” style, where you should will return back […]
+The hunts are fly-in “Spike Camp/Base Camp” style, where you should will return back to […]

 In Alaska, mosquito levels can vary quite a bit from day to day and location to location.
 If you are visiting Alaska between May and August make sure you’re prepared to deal with bugs while camping.
 The only way to avoid all mosquitoes on your trip to Alaska is to visit in the winter!
 In […]